danielneil/Shark-Doc/tutorials/RSI2.md

 It demostrates the use of two Shark plugins, namely yahoo_finance_data and backtest.

-##### 4. Update the site.yml to reflect your forked Shark-Config GitHub repo URL.
+##### 4. Update site.yml to reflect your forked Shark-Config GitHub repo URL.

-With a text editor, open site.yml in the Shark git repo, and do the following:
+With a text editor, open site.yml in the Shark git repo, and:

 ```
    # Change the following: